MatteaE/mass_balance_model/README.md

     * Comprehensive handling of exceptions, errors, and unexpected inputs

     * Detailed logging in RStudio console, log files, and modal dialogs

+* **High performance:**

+    * A typical run takes one to a few seconds per simulated year on a consumer laptop

+    * High-resolution simulations with > 10^6 grid cells are possible with < 10 GB of RAM

+    * Memory release is optimized - centennial-scale simulations are possible with no additional RAM penalty

+    * Advanced leave-one-out validation minimizes the number of model runs

 * **Accumulation routines:**